Week 4 - Completing the MVC stack

 Recall, in a MVC architecture, a model is the layer that communicates with the database.

-Models in our application will live in a models folder.
+folder.
 As per standard practices we will have a single model per database collection.
 The model represents the shape of a document in a given collection and also allows us to run operations on the said collection.

 We should follow a strict naming convention for our models.
 Each model should live in a models folder and should be the singular name of the collection it represents with the first letter upper case: